 Target Prices

-The consensus target prices from analysts indicate potential upside for both Texas Instruments and Microchip Technology.
+The consensus target prices from analysts indicate potential upward movements for both companies.

 | Company | Target High | Target Low | Consensus |